-Buyers can insist on a WoF being less than one month old.
-This helps protect them if faults have developed in the vehicle since the last WoF check.
+Buyers can insist on a WoF or CoF being less than one month old.
+This helps protect them against faults that may have developed since the last inspection.

-If the buyer doesn’t insist on this, they should give the seller written confirmation that they accept that the WoF is older than one month old.
-This protects the seller – it confirms that the buyer is aware that the current WoF is older than one month.
+If the buyer doesn’t insist, they should confirm in writing to the seller that they accept the WoF or CoF is more than one month old.
+This protects the seller.

 You can sell an unlicensed vehicle, but you are liable for any outstanding licence fees up to the date of the sale and acquisition.